sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

 of Intermediary file and provide instructions on the migration process.

-The tooling for these migrations is still in it's infancy and will require some technical knowledge and a lot's of patience.
+The tooling for these migrations is still in it's infancy and will require some technical knowledge and a lots of patience.

 ## Intermediary data